mikr/RestartLessOften/README.md

 * auto-synthesized properties
 	-	I have had problems updating code in classes with auto-synthesized properties, which resulted in the new code having a different class layout.
 Manually adding the synthesize `@synthesize theproperty=_theproperty;` fixed these kind of problems.
+This might have been caused by certain clang versions in the past and may not be a problem any more.
 * class layout changes

-	* when adding, removing or renaming an instance variable or property a code update requires a restart of the app.
+	- when adding, removing or renaming an instance variable or property a code update requires a restart of the app.

 ## Security